balder-dev/balder/doc/source/basics/vdevices.rst

             ...

         class Client(balder.Device):
-            # we have to map the vDevice with our real device (use the class name of the vDevice as key and the
+            # we have to map the vDevice with the real device (use the class name of the vDevice as key and the
             #  device class you want to map as value)
             load = LoadSiteFeature(WebServerVDevice=ScenarioLoadWeb.Server)